About Fleetville

 The Fleetville Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lackawanna County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Fleetville, Pennsylvania residents are available through the local police department and authorized providers in Lackawanna County.
+Fingerprinting services for Fleetville, Pennsylvania residents are available through local police (where present) and authorized providers in Lackawanna County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Lackawanna County Sheriff's Office for scheduling and fees.

 To register to vote in Fleetville, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Lackawanna County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Fleetville, contact the Lackawanna County Clerk's office for schedules and ballot information.

 Property records for Fleetville, Pennsylvania are maintained by the Lackawanna Board of Assessment Appeals's Office and the Lackawanna Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lackawanna County, including parcels in Fleetville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lackawanna Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Lackawanna County offices at the county courthouse.
 The Lackawanna County Treasurer handles property tax payments and tax sale information.